Technological Change (in my life) part-2

 - FREE EDUCATION

-university educations.
-Funding for education slowly dried up as money was diverted into the defense/offense budgets.
+college and university educations.
+Funding for education slowly dried up as money was diverted into the defense/offense

-- Once money is diverted from offence back into education, the whole economy will repair itself
+- Once money is diverted from offense back into education, the whole economy will repair itself

 Epiphany 21: Microsoft is promoting Python3 (Python version 3.x)